arielroque/Fac/README.md

 # Fast Automatization Command - FAC

 FAC is a powerfull Shell Script that helps people to optimize the opening of the work environment.
 FAC allow to open apps that you need just typing in the terminal a name command created to this.
-Improve your work, install FAC now!
+Improve your work, install FAC now.

 # New Features!
   - FAC Graphic User Interface (GUI)